cmayron/Legal-Calculus/README.md

 # START HERE —
 ## Your entry point into the framework

-LCES is a procedural‑literacy and workflow system for structuring facts, preserving the record, and producing reviewable draft work product.
+LCES Legal Calculus Educational System is a procedural‑literacy and workflow system for structuring facts, preserving the record, and producing reviewable draft work product.

 This repository is a **library**, not a book.
 You do not read it front‑to‑back.